About this book

 Naseem Hrab • Frank Viva

 The boy and his dad follow their normal weekend routine — they eat eggs for breakfast, play cards and spend time at the park.
 And then they do the same things on Sunday.
-It is hard to say goodbye at the end of the weekend, but Dad gives his son a letter to remind him that, even if his dad can’t always be there, the boy is loved.?
+It is hard to say goodbye at the end of the weekend, but Dad gives his son a letter to remind him that, even if they can’t always be together, the boy is loved.

 Naseem Hrab has written a poignant yet hopeful story, strikingly illustrated in Frank Viva’s signature style, about what happens when parents separate, and the new reality of having two homes.

 Correlates to the Common Core State Standards in English Language Arts:

 Ask and answer such questions as who, what, where, when, why, and how to demonstrate understanding of key details in a text.

 Describe how characters in a story respond to major events and challenges.

 Describe the overall structure of a story, including describing how the beginning introduces the story and the ending concludes the action.

 Determine a theme of a story, drama, or poem from details in the text; summarize the text.